tetratecx/tis-plus/README.md

     - It'll ask to select cluster and namespaces to include.
 Here we keep logically connected namespaces where we want them in a single view of topology.
     - We can create as many workspaces as we want under one tenant.

-Note - To automate above steps, you can follow -
+Note - To automate above heirarchy creation steps, you can follow -

 ```
 ./controlplane/mp-dashboard/tsb.sh